-As Global Vice Chair, Beth focuses on shaping the firm’s strategic direction and position on public policy, and is one of the profession’s most prominent voices in the public policy arena.
+As Global Vice-Chair, Beth focuses on shaping the firm’s strategic direction and position on public policy, and is one of the profession’s most prominent voices in the public policy arena.
 Her work includes engaging with regulators, policymakers, business leaders, investors and other key stakeholders around the world to address the critical issues facing the profession and global capital markets.
 She regularly speaks at forums around the world on topics ranging from leadership in the 21st century, the role of business in society, issues impacting the accounting profession and global capital markets, women’s leadership, and the need for private sector/public sector cooperation to tackle policy challenges.
-She is consistently recognized in the Directorship 100 and Accounting Today’s 100 Most Influential.

 Beth has played an active role embedding corporate responsibility into EY’s strategy.
 She spearheaded the creation of the EY Corporate Responsibility group, including its Fellows Program, which enables the firm’s top performers to spend three months using their expertise to work to help aspiring local entrepreneurs in developing countries.
 In her work with EY, and for years in her community involvement, Beth has worked in developing countries to support and work with entrepreneurs as engines for poverty alleviation and economic growth.